w3c/editing/docs/EditContext/explainer.md

 ```

 ## Example Application
-This [example application](edit_context_demo.html) shows how an author might build a simple editor that leverages the EditContext in a more holistic way.
+This [example](native_selection_demo.html) shows how an author can leverage native selection when using EditContext.

-This [example application](native_selection_demo.html) shows how to leverage native selection when using EditContext.
+This [example](edit_context_demo.html) shows how an author might build a simple editor that leverages the EditContext in a more holistic way.

 ## Interaction with Other Browser Editing Features
 By decoupling the view from text input, the EditContext opts out of some editing behaviors that are currently only available through the DOM.
 An inventory of those features and their interaction with the EditContext follows: